GICW/Code-401-JS/README.md

 - Code 201
 - Code 301

-> Students with previous relevant or equivalent experience can test out of this requirement in their application.

 ## Course Description

 Learn to write clean, well-tested, advanced JavaScript code using industry-standard software engineering patterns using NodeJS, Express, Postgres, and React.